pete-mba5/pete-mba5.github.io/_posts/2024-06-18-picture-of-the-day.markdown

 categories: jekyll update
 ---

 With my run today I will complete 3 years of daily run.
 This will be the end of the streak.
-I am starting to have unbearable pain in my joins.
+I am starting to have unbearable pain in my joints.
 Specially both ankles.

 It is raining again.
 What a summer.
-Let's see what happen in August.
+Let's see what happens in August.

 I read Scott Adams' book last evening.
 I did not like it so much and jumped to Balaji's one.
 It was ok for 20mins, but I finally got bored and switched for Max Bennet's "Brief History of Intelligence".
 I kept reading it until my eyes closed themselves.